MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-pick-for-internal-operations-in-advanced-warehousing.md

 ms.custom: bap-template
 ---

-# Pick for production, assembly, or jobs in advanced warehouse configurations
+# <a name="pick-for-production-assembly-or-jobs-in-advanced-warehouse-configurations"></a>Pick for production, assembly, or jobs in advanced warehouse configurations

 How you pick components for production, jobs, or assembly orders depend on how your warehouse is set up as a location.
 Learn more at [Setting Up Warehouse Management](warehouse-setup-warehouse.md).